QEF/q-e/README.md

 mkdir ./build
 cd ./build
 cmake -DCMAKE_INSTALL_PREFIX=/path/to/install ..
-make
+make -j$(nproc)
 make install
 ```

-"make" alone prints a list of acceptable targets,
+("make" alone prints a list of acceptable targets),
 binaries go in bin/.
 Instead for cmake build system,
-"make" compiles all targets, binaries go in the install directory.
+("make" compiles all targets, with -j$(nproc) in parallel),
+binaries and modules go in the install directory.
 For more information, see the general documentation in directory Doc/,
 package-specific documentation in \*/Doc/, and the web site
 http://www.quantum-espresso.org/

 ## PACKAGES